eltaline/wza/OPTIONS.md

 - -delete
         --delete - enables the deletion of the original regular files (with --pack) after packing, or the original Bolt archives (with --unpack) after unpacking
 - -disablecompaction
-        --disablecompaction - disables the delayed compaction of Bolt archives after packing (with --overwrite)
+        --disablecompaction - disables the delayed compaction/defragmentation of Bolt archives after packing (with --overwrite)
 - -disablereadintegrity
         --disablereadintegrity - disables reading CRC checksums from the binary header for regular files in Bolt archives
 - -disablewriteintegrity